-About a 50-minute drive northeast from Busan city center comes to Gijang County, famous for its anchovies, hairtail, and wakame seaweed, and Gijang Market, a traditional market that brings together fresh seafood and mountain produce caught in the waters off Gijang County.
+About a 50-minute drive northeast from Busan city center lies Gijang County, known for its sardines, hairtail, and kelp.
+There you'll find the traditional Gijang Market, which brings together fresh seafood and wild vegetables caught in the waters off the county.

-Gijang Market started as the Gijang Five-Day Market (a traditional market held every five days) in 1944, but as Gijang-gun was incorporated into Busan in 5, urbanization progressed and the Gijang Five-Day Market became a permanent market.
+Gijang Market began in 1944 as the Gijang Five-Day Market (a traditional market held every five days), but in 1995, Gijang County was incorporated into Busan City, and as urbanization progressed, the Gijang Five-Day Market became a permanent market.

-The price of crab is 1 to 35,000 won per kilogram, which is cheaper than in Japan.
-By directly purchasing crab from Russia and North Korea in large quantities without going through intermediate wholesalers, they are able to provide delicious crab to consumers at a low price.
+By directly purchasing large quantities of snow crab from Russia and North Korea, bypassing wholesalers, they are able to offer delicious crab to consumers at low prices.

 Everyone!
-When you come to Busan, Korea, you can enjoy yakiniku, sashimi, and hot stone bibibbab, but why not extend your trip from Busan to Gijang, located northeast, and try the delicious crabs at Gijang Market?
+When you visit Busan, South Korea, bulgogi, sashimi, and bibimbap are of course delicious, but why not extend your trip to Gijang, located northeast of Busan, and try the delicious crab dishes at Gijang Market?

 | Basic Information | |